 Tango Is a Feeling

-We often hear people say that steps are tango's "vocabulary."
-As the word suggests, steps are the means used to express music and feelings, just like words are the tools used to convey thoughts.
-In its essence tango is not about steps, but what the steps express.
-So much so that someone famously stated: "Tango is a feeling that is danced."
+We often hear that steps are tango's "vocabulary."
+As the word suggests, steps serve as the medium through which music and emotions are expressed—just as words are tools for conveying thoughts.
+At its heart, however, tango is not about the steps themselves but what those steps express.
+As someone famously stated, "Tango is a feeling that is danced."

-Certainly, music isn't the sole creator of emotions.
-The embrace holds considerable significance as well.
-Tango is unique and different from other dances largely because of its embrace (see The Fourteenth Pitfall of a Tanguera).
-Unlike what novices may think, tango embrace is not just a hold or frame.
-It is the connection that makes us one, the communication that links up our hearts, the intimacy and coziness that comforts our souls, and the physical touch that sparks chemistry and resonance.
-It fulfills the needs lying deeply in our humanness, giving us a sense of connection, belonging and completion.
-It takes us back to our earliest memories, to the cradle of our infancy, the nourishment and comfort of our mother’s chest, the support and protection of our father’s arms, and the warmth and safety of our home.
-Tango reflects our longing for a “home.”
-It reminds us that we are better not when we are alone, but when we are together.
-In the end, we find "home" in each other because we belong to, need and complete each other.
-We dance to become one with each other, thus make ourselves whole.
-Without the embrace, tango is not tango but another ordinary dance.
+While music is vital, it is not the sole creator of these emotions.
+The embrace is equally significant.
+Tango’s uniqueness lies largely in its embrace (see The Fourteenth Pitfall of a Tanguera).
+Contrary to what beginners may think, the embrace is not merely a frame or hold.
+It is the connection that unites us, the communication that links our hearts, the intimacy that comforts our souls, and the physical touch that sparks resonance and chemistry.
+The embrace fulfills profound human needs, providing connection, belonging, and a sense of completeness.
+It brings us back to the cradle of infancy—the nourishment and warmth of a mother’s chest, the support of a father’s arms, the safety of home.
+Tango reminds us that we are not at our best when alone but when together.
+In its truest form, tango is a longing for “home,” found in one another as we dance, becoming whole through unity.
+Without the embrace, tango loses its essence and becomes merely another dance.

-If embrace is important, so is the partner.
-We cannot find that feeling when dance with someone who doesn’t know how to embrace (see The Connection and Harmony between Partners).
-The problem with a tango pedagogy focusing solely on steps is that it produces just such amateurs.
-They shy away from the embrace, lean back to keep distance from the partner, grab the partner like grab a shopping cart, and are emotionally disengaged.
-Such people completely miss the point of dancing tango.
-Dancing tango is like holding a baby in your arms, singing a lullaby and gently rocking her to sleep; or resting comfortably in your parent’s arms, listening to the hymn and being tenderly swayed to a dream.
-Tango is the warm, safe, comfy and intimate feeling that we experience and share with our partner.
-Indeed, the beautiful music, comforting embrace and rhythmic motion of tango have a hypnotic effect, lulling us into a state of meditation or daydream, so blissful that we don’t want to wake up when the tanda ends (see Cradle Effect).
-People need to know steps to dance tango, but the whole point of steps is to facilitate the embrace so that we may remain one in motion.
+If the embrace is crucial, so too is the partner.
+That transcendent feeling is elusive when dancing with someone who does not understand how to embrace (see The Connection between Partners).
+Unfortunately, a tango pedagogy focused solely on steps often produces such dancers.
+They avoid the embrace, lean back to create distance, clutch their partner as if gripping a shopping cart, and remain emotionally disengaged.
+These individuals miss the heart of tango.
+Dancing tango is akin to holding a baby in your arms, singing a lullaby while gently rocking her to sleep, or resting comfortably in a parent’s embrace, swayed tenderly by a hymn into a dream.
+Tango is warm, safe, intimate, and shared.
+The music, embrace, and rhythmic movement of tango create a hypnotic effect, transporting us to a state so blissful that we are reluctant to awaken when the tanda ends (see Cradle Effect).
+While steps are necessary, their purpose is to facilitate the embrace, enabling us to remain unified in motion.
 Tango resembles the relationship in real life where we face all kinds of challenges but keep on united, connected, supportive, complementing and inseparable.
 It requires love, trust, surrender and devotion (see Tango Is a Relationship).

 August 20, 2012